uwrealitylabs/.github/profile/README.md

 ## About

-UW Reality Labs, based at the University of Waterloo, specializes in XR (extended reality) and spatial computing.
+Waterloo Reality Labs, based at the University of Waterloo, specializes in XR (extended reality) and spatial computing.
 Our team offers students hands-on experience with consumer VR (virtual reality) and AR (augmented reality) technologies.
 Our focus spans a broad range of areas, including hardware, optics, mechanical design, firmware, software, and machine learning applications.

 This repository is primarily maintained by myself (@kennynahh) - please reach out if you have any questions, or join our Discord.